-South Gippsland Shire Council will use the Local Government Emergency Management Toolkit for as a guide to determine recovery planning at a Municipal Level.
+South Gippsland Shire Council will use the Regional Relief and Recovery Plan as a guide to determine recovery planning at a Municipal Level.
 South Gippsland Shire Council will lead the development of Incident Specific Recovery Plans following a significant emergency if deemed necessary.
 The plan will consider The Resilient Recovery Strategy actions (above 6.2.1) and may include:

-- a description of the emergency - an assessment of the impacts on the affected regions and communities
+- a description of the emergency

+- an assessment of the impacts on the affected regions and communities

 - a description of the risks and consequences

 - planned recovery activities

 - the governance and reporting arrangements

 - evaluation of the recovery

 - funding for recovery